Brentwood, Essex: Arts and media

-The Brentwood Theatre and The Hermitage are the main cultural buildings in Brentwood, located on the same site in the town centre.
+The Brentwood Theatre and The Hermitage are the main cultural buildings in the town, located on the same site in the town centre.

 Brentwood Theatre is a fully fitted community theatre that serves more than 40 non-professional performing arts groups.
 Owned and maintained by an independent charity, Brentwood Theatre receives no regular arts funding or subsidy.
 The Hermitage is used as the centre for Brentwood Youth Service.

 The Hermitage youth service operates its own cafe, youth club and a live music venue called The Hermit, which has had hosted bands such as Motörhead and InMe.
 InMe were heavily supported in their early years by the venue, whose purpose is to promote and encourage youth bands.
 It also plays host to private events such as a weekly jazz club that was run by the saxophonist Spike Robinson until his death.
 Both venues co-host the Brentwood Blues Festival, a music event that has played host to the Blockheads and Bill Wyman.

-The Brentwood Centre, on the edge of town, hosts the annual Brentwood Festival which has included acts such as UB40 and The Dualers.
+Local TV coverage is provided by BBC London and ITV London which is received from the Crystal Palace TV transmitter.
+Some areas of town can also receive BBC East and ITV Anglia from the Sudbury TV transmitter.

-A community radio station, Phoenix FM serves the Brentwood area.
+Local radio stations are BBC Essex on 95.3 FM, Heart East on 96.3 FM, and Phoenix FM, a community radio station that serves the Brentwood area.
 The station was formed in August 1996 and broadcast ten trial broadcasts under a restricted service licence, each lasting 28 days, the first starting on 29 December 1996 and the last ending on 25 February 2006.
 On 23 March 2007, the station started to broadcast permanently on 98.0 FM, featuring popular music, local musicians and acts, local events, and interviews with key local figures.

 The Brentwood Art Trail has become a popular annual summer event which was developed to create an arts experience whereby art created by local people can be recognised and appreciated.